medema-group/modern_python/README.md

 ## Overview

-This repository serves as a template for setting up Python3-based projects in a modern way.
+This repository serves as a template for setting up Python3-based (research software) projects in a modern way.
 This includes:

 - A directory structure appropriate for package installation and publishing via e.g. PyPI
 - Metadata files following community guidelines (Readme, License, Code of Conduct, Changelog, Citation file)